 1 min read

-What is the market signal and how to use it?
+What is a market signal and how to use it?

 The market signal is an unintentional or passive passage of information or indication between participants of a market.